CSE-G25/Analytics-of-Scanned-Prescriptions-and-Notes/README.md

 |   4	      |  20201CSE0166	     | SAMSON S        |    CSE-G25           |

-This project carries 200 marks in total for each student (considered like a course) ; splitted across 4 reviews.
+This project carries 200 marks in total for each student (considered as a course) ; splitted across 4 reviews.